QubesOS/qubes-doc/installing/supported-versions.md

 Qubes OS
 --------
-Qubes OS releases are supported for **six months** after each subsequent major or minor release.
-The version scheme is explained [here](/doc/version-scheme/).
-All available current and past downloads can be found [here](/downloads/).
+Qubes OS releases are supported for **six months** after each subsequent major or minor release (see [Version Scheme]).
+The current release and past major releases are always available on the [Downloads] page, while all ISOs, including past minor releases, are available from our [FTP server].

 | Qubes OS Version | Start Date | End Date   | Status                      |
 | ---------------- | ---------- | ---------- | --------------------------- |